_edited.png)

 Every instruction has a reason behind it.

-If I cannot explain the "why," it does not belong in my studio.
+If I cannot explain the why, it does not belong in your lesson.

 Credentials